-Intensity: In general, Easy running is jogging / running at a very comfortable, conversational pace, which certainly may vary daily, depending on how you are feeling.
-You may be up to 20 seconds slower or faster than the specified pace on a given day.
+Intensity: In general, Easy sessions are working at a very comfortable, conversational pace, which certainly may vary daily, depending on how you are feeling.

 Descriptions: Endurance Pace / Aerobic Pace / Zone 2

 Variety: Steady Endurance or long sessions

 Intensity: An Upper GREEN Zone effort should still feel relatively easy.
-Conversation should be possible and your breathing should be easy and controllable without effort.
+Conversation should be possible (not while swimming!) and your breathing should be easy and controllable without effort.
 Of course, a very long Z2 session may start to feel a bit tougher at the end as you start to fatigue